 An ambitious capable learner

-A healthy, happy confident individual
+A healthy, happy, confident individual

 An ethical, informed citizen

 A creative, enterprising contributor.

 Cadoxton Primary School adopts an Inquiry Based learning approach in achieving this for all children.
 Every learning experience seeks to achieve these aims, preparing our children to be “the very best they can be”.
 Cadoxton Primary is an inclusive school and staff strive to provide the children identified as having barriers to their learning, with a happy, supportive and fulfilling education that enables them to reach their potential as learners.
 Children who are identified as having Additional Learning Needs will have an Individual Learning Plan (IDP), this is drawn up with involvement from parents and reviewed annually with parents.